awann-cloud/kedai-kiry/frontend/README.md

-  # EXTREME DUMMY
+  # Waiter FIx HELL

-  This is a code bundle for EXTREME DUMMY.
-The original project is available at https://www.figma.com/design/koY6RQ6plSHvLVDQXkrvkn/EXTREME-DUMMY.
+  This is a code bundle for Waiter FIx HELL.
+The original project is available at https://www.figma.com/design/t2y23YUjdykE7oGGTR84UZ/Waiter-FIx-HELL.

   ## Running the code